 How to Book Russian Train Tickets

 Using our booking system for your tickets to Russia, let it be Moscow - St. Petersburg, or a rarer route, the bookings can be done effortlessly.
 We have a convenient navigation to make your booking process as smooth as possible, and, you can even book your tickets via mobile devices.
 We are serving customers from 50 countries around the world, so you can conveniently choose preferred language and see prices in your currency.
 Let's go step by step through the booking process.
 All you need to do is type your destination (departure and arrival locations), choose travel dates, the number of travelers and click continue.
 You will get to the page with all the options for such a travel.
-Depending on your schedule you will need to pick the most suitable option, we always recommend our users to use the High-speed Sapsan train for Moscow-St.Petersburg route.
+Depending on your schedule you will need to pick the most suitable option, we always recommend our users to take the High-speed Sapsan train for Moscow-St.Petersburg route.
 There's is a variety of different classes available, choose the preferred class and click continue.
 The last step is to include your personal details and pay for your ticket online.
 It is as easy as that.

 The Trans-Siberian Railway History